HTTPArchive/almanac.httparchive.org/src/README.md

 - pageWidth - defaults to 148 (for A5)
 - pageHeight - defaults to 210 (for A5)
 - unit - which unit the above measurements are in (defaults to mm)
-- base-font-size - set the base font-size (10px by default), which is useful if changing page size.
+- base-font-size - set the base font-size (10px by default), which may need to be increased if changing page size.

+Note this will create one extra page at the begining which will need to be removed with a PDF editor to start with a clean page for printing.

+With the print-ready eBook and Cover you can send them to a printer.
+I used https://www.digitalprintingireland.ie/ before and they were excellent and charge about €35 for a full-colour A5 ebook.
+Most of the settings above are for them, so tweak them based on your own printers requirements.

 ## Deploying changes